piersfinlayson/piersfinlayson.github.io/_posts/2019-01-02-more-ram-on-a-pi.markdown

 Swap:          4195          90        4104
 ```

+# Fixing the Problem

+It turned out the reason the compilation was using up so much RAM was because I was telling make to run 4 jobs in parallel - which the Pi Zero just couldn't handle.
+More details over [here]({% post_url 2019-01-05-gcc-parallel-make-memory-sink %}).

 # Conclusions

+## Original Conclusion

 There's probably a few more obscure options I can tweak if I really needed to get this working - for example ensuring the Pi has as few background tasks running as possible, or even compiling a much more minimal kernel.
 But I think this approach is probably on to a loser.
 The next thing I'll try is building an ARMv6 container on ARMv7.

+## Updated Conclusions

+*Update: 5 January 2019*

+Well don't I feel like an idiot?
+Not really - another valuable learning experience where not only have I learnt much more about linux's memory management, but also about another cross-platorm compilation gotcha.